treavorgagne/twitter-clone/README.md

 # twitter-clone
-MVP Twitter clone project.
+MVP Twitter clone project to perform CRUD commands.
+Features, like a login will be omitted.
 For now this only has a single backend, but in the future I'm going to add interoperable components in different languages/frameworks that can be used interchangeably.

 ## Stack
 - client Next.js using React.js